 Revolving loan programs are available as an economic development tool to help communities prosper by providing financing for entrepreneurs who are not able to secure sufficient capital from banks.
 These programs focus more on job creation than credit score, improving access to small business funding and growing communities.

-These programs are offered from intermediaries such as cities, local economic development agencies, and not-for-profits.
+These programs are offered by intermediaries such as cities, local economic development agencies, and not-for-profits.
 List of revolving loan fund lenders by state.

 With the large gap between the number of business loans being requested and approved, alternative lenders have largely filled in the gap.
 Online lenders even offer SBA guarantees and are a great alternative for startups and small business owners without excellent credit.